-In 1492, a historical event took place that changed the course of the city of Seville.
+In 1492, a historical event that changed the course of the city of Seville took place.
 The Discovery of America at the hands of Christopher Columbus meant that this city enjoyed spectacular economic, social and cultural growth.
 Seville became the port and doorway to the New World, with urban growth that made it the most developed city of the era.

 A circular fountain over which there is a pedestal with the busts of Christopher Columbus and the Catholic Kings.
 It was designed by Talavera and executed by the sculptor Lorenzo Coullaut Valera.

 The building, the former Royal Tobacco Factory of Seville, was the first tobacco factory established in Europe.
 On its main facade, among its decorations, we can find a reminder of the time of the Discovery of America, with some reliefs such as the grinding of tobacco, sailboats and busts representing Christopher Columbus and Hernan Cortes, as well as two Indians, one of them smoking a pipe.